Showing posts with label brain. Show all posts

 a human being.
 Embryos created using cloning technology could also be granted person status.

-Many nations are actively working on an
+Many nations are actively working on an international ban for

 cloning humans.